La Route est Dure

 Quand toute la terre sera affranchie.

-[Note : I know very little French.
+[Note, added when setting up the page in November 2005 : I know very little French.
 I have consulted some native speakers of the language, all of whom tell me the French of the lyrics is not very good.
 Presumably the lyrics were written by a non-native speaker, perhaps some underpaid lyricist working from incomplete memories of high-school French.
 "Jones" (see above) doesn't sound very French.
 The second line in particular makes little sense to anyone, and eighth is also problematic.
 This translation is the best we can do.]

 The road is hard, life is dreary.